 When conducting a frequency or linear dynamics study in SOLIDWORKS Simulation, a highly recommended, best-practice post processing technique is to investigate both the Effective Mass Participation Factor (EMPF) and the Cumulative Effective Mass Participation Factor (CEMPF) of the output mode shapes.
-This recommendation was duly noted by my colleague Bill Reuss, in his Blog article from August 27, 2019 entitled ‘Recommendations to Achieve Accurate Results with Linear Dynamic Analysis’.
+This linear dynamic analysis recommendation was duly noted by my colleague Bill Reuss.

 SOLIDWORKS Simulation help defines EMPF as follows: